SomeBottle/Od/README.md

 ### Usage:
  * Upload to your web server.
- * Access the api via parameter:
+ * Access the api via browser with parameter:
    ```
    http(s)://xxx/od.php?l=<onedrive share link in base64 encoding>
    ```